Kellojo/Modular-Homelab-Dashboard/src/routes/api/plugins/gitea/Readme.md

 ## Datapoints

+- `version`: Displays the current version of your Gitea instance (scope: none).
-- `repos/count`: Displays the total number of repositories in your Gitea instance (scope: repo).
+- `repos.count`: Displays the total number of repositories in your Gitea instance (scope: repo).
-- `admin/runners`: Shows the total number of GitHub Actions runners registered in your Gitea instance (scope: admin).
+- `admin.runners`: Shows the total number of GitHub Actions runners registered in your Gitea instance (scope: admin).
+- `repos.count`: Displays the total number of repositories in your Gitea instance (scope: org).
+- `users.heatmap`: Shows the user activity heatmap for your Gitea instance (scope: user).